 Hello, Readers!
 Today’s post is the second of seven daily posts that I am writing for the Problogger ‘Find Your Blogging Groove’ challenge.
 It’s meant to encourage bloggers to post more frequently and thoughtfully.
-I am going to add a new installment to my Newbie’s Guide series and I hope that you find it helpful to you!
+I am going to add a new installment to my Newbie’s Guide series, and I hope that you find it helpful to you!

 You did it!
 You’ve just booked your first international trip and you are stoked!!
-You’ve always dreamed of seeing _____ (insert your dream destination) and you now have to become acquainted with the fact that you will be traveling a fairly long distance.
+You’ve always dreamed of seeing _____ (insert your dream destination) and you now have to become acquainted with the fact that you will be traveling a reasonably long distance.